Affiliate Disclosure

 The Four Common Grades

-0W-20 — ultra-low viscosity, full synthetic; modern fuel-efficient petrol engines (recent Toyota, Honda, Subaru, Mazda).
+0W-20 — ultra-low viscosity, full synthetic; modern fuel-efficient gas engines (recent Toyota, Honda, Subaru, Mazda).
 Don't substitute a thicker grade thinking it protects better — the tolerances are designed around that thin film.
 5W-30 — the workhorse across Japanese, Korean and European cars from the late '90s to mid-2010s.
-5W-40 — common on European petrol and diesel (BMW, Mercedes, VW/Audi); the thicker hot film suits tighter tolerances and turbo loads.
-10W-40 — an older multi-grade, still suitable for some older or high-mileage engines; thicker cold-start behaviour means slower circulation in very cold weather.
+5W-40 — common on European gas and diesel (BMW, Mercedes, VW/Audi); the thicker hot film suits tighter tolerances and turbo loads.
+10W-40 — an older multi-grade, still suitable for some older or high-mileage engines; thicker cold-start behavior means slower circulation in very cold weather.
 Which oil type to pair with your grade is covered in synthetic vs conventional.

 Quality Standards: API, ACEA, dexos & OEM Approvals